 Most of these children had never visited a state park or a farm.
-In some cases, pictures are all they have to depend on.
 They don’t know the meaning of enjoying “The Great Outdoors”.
-Many do not know where their food originates from or what it takes to grow it.
-In fact, some believe that their food is miraculously grown in the back of their grocery store!
+Many do not know where their food originates or what it takes to grow it.
+In fact, some believe that food is miraculously grown in the back of their grocery store!

 When America was mainly an agriculture based society, life skills were passed down as a rite of passage from parent to child.
 In many cases, it was considered a matter of personal honor to be taught these things.
 With the spread of technology and the speed in which our world now moves, it seems that most of these traditions no longer exist.
 We want to change that.
 We believe these two things:

 - Technology has its place in helping mankind.

 - Our youth should be taught these “Forgotten Arts” that almost every child knew many years ago.

 Here at Vecino Verde, we feel it is important for children to get out of their comfort zone and to experience nature.
 We make every opportunity to meet new people and learn from them to broaden a child’s scope of possibilities in life.

 Some of the things we encourage our children to experience are:

 Fishing, hiking, growing vegetables, visiting farms and parks, learn about preparing their own foods, small boat operations with training in navigation and seamanship, basic first aid, CPR, environmental protection, using a map and compass, recognizing a certain bird in the woods, and building an emergency shelter.

 Some things in the great outdoors just can’t be beat.
 Wonderful memories of bacon, eggs and flapjacks cooking over an open grill followed by a morning adventure are more valuable to a child than silver or gold.